Lugoues/ecs-opentracing/README.md

 1. [Tracing of an Java app on ECS using Jaeger](https://github.com/aws-samples/ecs-opentracing/tree/master/javaapp)
 2. [Tracing of an Python App on ECS using Jaeger](https://github.com/aws-samples/ecs-opentracing/tree/master/pythonapp)

-Note: Run one app at a time, as there will be port conflicts, when both applications are run in the same ECS Cluster.
+Note: If you create a single ECS Cluster, please run one app at a time, as there will be port conflicts, when both Java and Python applications are run on the same cluster.
+Also, you will incur billing charges in your AWS account, when you run these samples.

 ## Prerequisites

 You will need to have the latest version of the AWS CLI, AWS ECS CLI and the following software: